buildingfirefoxos/site/building-blocks/buttons.md

 ## Buttons

-Performs an action when tapped by the user.
-These are highly flexible user interface objects that have a wide variety of styles.
+Buttons perform an action when tapped by the user.
+Firefox OS has a wide variety of button styles to accommodate different uses and contexts.

 > ### Characteristics
 > * Buttons have two components: a visual target and a hit target.
-The hit target is always larger, in order to reduce targeting errors by making the button easier to tap.
+The visual target is the button the user sees on the screen.
+The hit target is an invisible area that responds to the tap.
+To minimize tapping errors, the hit target is typically larger than the visual target.
 > * Buttons have two states: normal and pressed.
-> * Buttons can also be disabled, which means they can't be activated by the user, and are displayed dimmed to indicate that they're disabled.
+> * Disabled buttons are buttons that do not respond to a tap.
+Disabled buttons are dimmed.

 ### Default
-Used when there are only a few actions and a list isn't needed.
-The main action button uses a special highlight color to indicate that it's the primary option.
+Default buttons are used when there are only a few actions and a list isn't needed.
+A primary action button uses a special highlight color to improve visibility and simplify the choice for the user.
+Buttons that have potentially negative consequences, such as deleting an item, are highlighted in red.

 <div class="grouped-content">
   <h4>Example</h4>